 After six months in Leipzig, a German reporter asks the novelist what he’ll miss.
 But it’s back here in the United States where more dangerous questions take shape, none easily answered with good beer.

 Artist colonies are mysterious places.
 Available only to a select few, supposedly teeming with alcohol, affairs, and creative hoodoo.
-But the rumors aren’t true—if only because they lack detail.
+But the rumors aren’t true—they just lack detail.
 Scenes and lessons from three residencies.

 Fortunetelling is easy to ridicule, frequently misunderstood, and, for some people, extremely powerful.
 Unfortunately, what’s very tough to predict is what reading futures will do to the person with the cards.